aidatuhcic/a3web/README.md

   Realistic Goal(s):
   - design footer at bottom of page
+  - update team section
+  - create project gallery and team (staff) pages to link to home page

   Measures of progress:
+   - icons and team images added to image folder
-   - working links to social media sites
+   - working links to social media sites from image icons
+   - footer in place and matching colour pallette
+   - html and css pages updated for footer and connecting pages

   Due: 17/11/2021